tidyverse/tidyups/001-tidyup-process.md

 # Tidyup 1: what is a tidyup?

 **Champion**: Hadley Wickham
-**Co-champion**: ???
-**Status**: Draft
+**Co-champion**: ??? **Status**: Draft

 ## Abstract

-For bigger architectural changes, particularly those that span multiple packages or are likely to affect larger number of users, we need a process to clearly document the problem, describe possible solutions, record our decisions, and to get feedback from the community.
-This document describes a lightweight process for proposing changes and getting feedback on them that I call a **tidyup**.
+For bigger architectural changes, particularly those that span multiple packages or are likely to affect larger number of users, we need a process to clearly document the problem, describe possible solutions, record our decisions, and collect feedback from the community.
+This document proposes the **tidyup** as a lightweight way of navigating that process.

-For now, tidyups can only be proposed by members of the tidyverse team, but we will plan to open up the process to any member of the R community once we have a decent amount of experience with it.
+For now, tidyups can only be proposed by the tidyverse team, but we plan to open up the process to the wider community once we have more experience with it.

 ## Motivation